IoanHadarean/CookBook-project/Readme.md

     * author_name(string)
     * preparation_time(string)
     * cooking_time(string)
-    * servings(string) - not shown in the app
+    * servings(string)
-    * calories(string) - not shown in the app
+    * calories(string)
     * likes(int) - initially set to 0
     * rating(int) - initially set to 0/ or to the initial recipe rating
 2. MySQL database - [ClearDB](https://w2.cleardb.net) - was used for storing the information related to the users, including the connections with MYSQL that were constructed with the Python logic.
-It consists of 3 tables:
+It consists of 2 tables:
 * users
-* userRatings
 * userlikes\
 For more information about MySQL database schema please refer to the [flaskapp.sql](../master/flaskapp.sql) script.